-Option 2: You can have the plan premium taken out of your monthly Social Security or Railroad Retirement Board check
+Option 2: You can have the Part D late enrollment penalty taken out of your monthly Social Security or Railroad Retirement Board check

-You can have the plan premium taken out of your monthly Social Security (SSA) or Railroad Retirement Board (RRB) check.
+You can have the Part D late enrollment penalty taken out of your monthly Social Security (SSA) or Railroad Retirement Board (RRB) check.
 Access your Member Portal to initiate this request yourself or contact Customer Service for more information on how to pay your penalty this way.
 We will be happy to help you set this up.
 (Phone numbers for Customer Service are printed on the back cover of this document.)